marnusw/date-fns-tz/README.md

 Since a JavaScript `Date` instance cannot convey the time zone information to the `format` function it is necessary to pass the `timeZone` value as an option on the third argument of `format`.

-Similar to `date-fns/format`, when an invalid date or time zone is used a `RangeError` is thrown.
+Similar to `date-fns/format`, when an invalid date is used a `RangeError` is thrown.
+When an invalid time zone is provided _and included in the output_, i.e. with time zone tokens in the format string, it will also throw a `RangeError`.

 To format a date showing time for a specific time zone other than the system time zone, the `format` function can be combined with `utcToZonedTime`.
 This is what `formatInTimeZone` does